Position

 • Minimum of 5 years of experience in an automotive service management role.

-• Strong knowledge of automotive repair and maintenance practices.
+• Strong knowledge of automotive repair and maintenance, including ASE certifications or equivalent.

 Is becoming a Automotive Service Manager a good career path?